FIND NP PROGRAMS

 What Are The 10 Highest Paying States For Infection Control Nurses?

 The highest paying states for infection control nurses are found below.
-California is the highest paying state, where you can earn $127.450.
+California is the highest paying state, where you can earn $131,440.
 Hawaii is the second highest-paying state.
-Here you can earn $110,820.
-Massachusetts, Oregon, and Alaska will have you earning around $101,000 a year.
-Washington, New York, Nevada, and New Jersey will all have you earning salaries in the low to mid $90,000 range.
-Connecticut will top the top ten highest paying states for infection control nurses.
-You have the potential to earn $89,700.
+Here you can earn $111,600.
+Massachusetts, Oregon, Alaska and Washington will have you earning around $101,000 a year., New York, Nevada, New Jersey and Connecticut will all have you earning salaries in the low to mid $90,000 range.

 What Are The 10 Highest Paying Metros For Infection Control Nurses?

 As you already know, California is the highest paying state for Infection control nurses.
 Still, there are metros within California where you could be earning different salaries in.
 Below you will find the highest paying metros for infection control nurses.
-In San Francisco-Oakland-Hayward, CA, you could be earning an average annual salary of $157,730.
+In San Francisco-Oakland-Hayward, CA, you could be earning an average annual salary of $162,410.
 That is quite a yearly salary.
-Redding, CA, is the lowest paying metro out of the top ten highest paying metros.
-Here you will be earning an average annual salary of $118,250.
+Chico, CA, is the lowest paying metro out of the top ten highest paying metros.
+Here you will be earning an average annual salary of $124,610.

 Top Organizations And Associations For Infection Control Nurses